CultOfDionysus/nmap-grepper/README.md

 # nmap-grepper

 ## About
 Flattens Nmap "greppable" input into a tab-delimited table, making it easy to combine, search and select from a large number of .gnmap files.
-It reads .gnamp input from STDIN and writes tab-delimited lines of fields to STDOUT, __1 line per open port__, as in the following model:
+It reads .gnmap input from STDIN and writes tab-delimited lines of fields to STDOUT, __1 line per open port__, as in the following model:

 ```1:IP Address <tab> 2:Hostname <tab> 3:Port <tab> 4:Protocol <tab> 5:Service Name <tab> 6:Service Banner <newline>```